TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 ---------------

 :ref:`composer.json <composer-json>`
-   Composer configuration
+   `Composer`:pn: configuration

 :ref:`ext_emconf.php <extension-declaration>`
    (required) Extension declaration

 :ref:`ext_tables.php <extension-configuration-files>`
    Various configuration.
-Is used only for backend or CLI requests or when a valid BE user is authenticated.
+Is used only for backend or CLI requests or when a valid backend user is authenticated.

 :ref:`ext_localconf.php <extension-configuration-files>`
    Various configuration.
 Is always included, whether frontend or backend.